Full-time EU student funding

 If you meet certain residency requirements, your fee status may be 'home' (or UK resident) rather than EU.
 This means that you may get funding for your living costs on top of the financial help for your fees described above.
 That funding may come from the NHSBSA, Student Finance or the University.

 Category 1 – long residence in the UK

 If you are an EU national and you have lived in the UK for the three years before the first year of your course starts you may be eligible for financial support for your living costs.

 The relevant date is 1 September if you start the first year of your course in the autumn term.
 If you have only been in the UK studying full-time, then you must have been living in the EEA immediately before coming to the UK.

-You need to establish your status as a migrant worker well before your studies start.
-You may need to work a minimum of 16 hours per week while you study in order to maintain your migrant worker status.
+- You will need to work significant hours (up to 16 hours per week) while you study in order to maintain your migrant worker status.

 Evidence of eligibility

 Funding organisations will request documentary confirmation of your status.
 That will be either evidence of three or five years residence in the UK, or for category 2, evidence of your (or your family’s) migrant worker status.